Wyze Thermostat Review

-We did notice that this thermostat is missing one noticeable feature prevalent in the very top-tier of these products: adaptive learning.
+We noticed that this thermostat is missing one noticeable feature prevalent in the very top-tier of these products: adaptive learning.
 This thermostat offers plenty of scheduling features but it won't adapt to your routine.
 We don't think this is a huge deal, particularly since this model costs less than half as much as many of these learning models.

 Ease of Use

-Our first round of tests for these wifi-enabled thermostats rated and scored their overall user-friendliness and ease of use.
+Our first round of tests for these WiFi-enabled thermostats rated and scored their overall user-friendliness and ease of use.
 We looked at the amount of time it took for the initial configuration, how easy it is to adjust or hold the current temperature, set a schedule, or change any of the advanced settings.
 The Wyze is about average in our minds, earning it a score in the middle of the group.

 The initial setup process for the Wyze can be a bit confusing, as it doesn't automatically provide you with prompts once you hook it up to power.
 This thermostat just displays the logo and forces you to read the instructions to determine the next steps.

 This model will automatically set the time and date through your internet connection and address once you have it connected to your network.
 Unfortunately, you can only set the schedule through the smartphone app and are unable to change it directly on the thermostat.
-However, we did like the mechanical dial on the front of the thermostat that you can use to easily adjust the temperature.
+However, we liked the mechanical dial on the front of the thermostat that you can use to easily adjust the temperature.
 It has a nice tactile feel that we vastly preferred to model that solely relied on touchscreens.

-We also like that temperature is clearly displayed in a large font when selecting the desired target and the background will change color for a quick visual indicator if the thermostat is heating or cooling.
+We like that temperature is clearly displayed in a large font when selecting the desired target and the background will change color for a quick visual indicator if the thermostat is heating or cooling.
 It will also give you a time estimate for how long it will take to reach the target temperature, with the accuracy of this improving over time.
 This adjusted temperature is then held until a date or time you select or the next event in the schedule.
 You can also turn the fan off and on if you have one, separate from the schedule.

 However, the thermostat will only show the target temperature in a large font when it's idle, with the actual temperature shown in a fairly minuscule font at the upper left.
 The advanced settings, like temperature and humidity corrections, are also easy to access, especially since this thermostat is on the whole, a very simple model to operate.
 You can also lock it so the temperature can only be adjusted from the mobile app if you want a little more control over who can change the temperature if it is installed in a public space.